Gibraltar

 Weather

 Gibraltar enjoys a Mediterranean climate with mild winters and warm summers.
-Average temperatures range from 15°C (59°F) in winter to 30°C (86°F) in summer.
-Rainfall is minimal, with most of it occurring in the winter months.
-Humidity levels are generally moderate, and air quality is good.
+Temperatures range from 15°C to 30°C. Rainfall is minimal, with most precipitation occurring in the winter months.
+Humidity levels are moderate, and air quality is generally good.

 Language

-The official language of Gibraltar is English, reflecting its British colonial heritage.
-However, due to its proximity to Spain, Spanish is widely spoken and understood.
+The official language of Gibraltar is English, reflecting its British heritage.
+However, Spanish is widely spoken due to its proximity to Spain.

 Cost Of Living

-Gibraltar has a relatively high cost of living index compared to Spain and the UK due to its limited size and dependency on imports.
-Prices for accommodation, dining, and groceries can be higher than in surrounding areas.
+The cost of living in Gibraltar is relatively high due to its small size and reliance on imports.
+Prices for accommodation, dining, and transportation can be on par with major cities in Europe.

 Gibraltar – British overseas territory on the coast of Spain